ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 As users execute the algorithms defined in {{updating-views-of-the-tree}},
 {{fixed-version-search}}, {{greatest-version-search}}, {{monitoring-the-tree}},
-and {{updating-labels}}, they inspect a series of log entries.
+and {{updating-a-label}}, they inspect a series of log entries.
 For some of these, only the timestamp of the log entry is needed.
 For others, both the timestamp and a `PrefixProof` from the log entry's prefix tree are needed.